nadiakhoptiuk/remix-tutorial/app/components/SingleSelectLarge/README.md

-Select with options limit
+# Single Select integrated with RVF.
+Working with large data (has options limit)

-Use the limit prop to only render 7 options at a time while performing a search in a data set of up to 100,000 options.
+Use the limit prop to only render a limit count of options at a time in a data set of up to 100,000 options.

+Additionally, it allows to search values.